makkarpov/mtoxy/README.md

   # Worker threads to use.
 All AES encryption and forwarding logic will be run on these threads.
   # Set it to the number of your CPU cores.
   worker-threads = 4

+  # Network transport to use.
+Allowed values:
+  # * 'nio': Java NIO transport, works on most operating systems
+  # * 'epoll': epoll()-based transport, works only on Linux
+  # * 'kqueue': kqueue()-based transport, works only on MacOS/BSD
+  network-transport = nio

   # Interval between statistics reports to console.
 Set to 0 to disable.
   statistics-report-interval = 1m